mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 Possible field types that can be used in a field spec are:

-- `string`, `date`, `boolean`, `slug`, `url` and other scalar types
+- `string`, `date`, `boolean`, `slug`, `url`, `uuid` and other scalar types
 - `foreignKey`: this field represents an external instance of some item~type.
 - `related set`: this field represents a list of external instances of some item~type.
 - `form`: this field is used in the inputs-type spec of a mutation.

 If the field spec does not have a scalar type then it has an associated `target` attribute that indicates the item-name that is associated with the field.
-For example, a `foreignKey` with `target` equal to `person` returns a `person:item`, a `relatedSet` with this target returns a `person:item~list` and a `form` with this target is used to create a `person:item`.
+For example, a `foreignKey` with `target` equal to `Person` returns a `person:item`, a `relatedSet` with this target returns a `person:item~list` and a `form` with this target is used to create a `person:item`.
+A field spec of type `uuid` may also have a `target` attribute.

-Note that a "foreignKey" field spec in a data-type spec implies a "relatedSet" field on the type spec that it targets.
-For example, if `Person.json` has a `foreignKey` field that targets `personlist`, then `PersonList.json` will have a `relatedSet` field that targets `person`.
-If you want to prevent the creation of a relatedSet field for a given foreignKey field, then set `hasRelatedSet` to false in the foreignKey field attributes.
+Note that if a "foreignKey" field spec in a data-type spec has a "relatedName" field, then a related set field (with the given name) is created on the type spec that it targets.
+If you set `relatedName: true`, then a default name will be used for the related set field.

 Queries
 =======